krg7880/spacesaver-js/README.md

 spacesaver-js
 =============

 Estimate [Top-k](https://icmi.cs.ucsb.edu/research/tech_reports/reports/2005-23.pdf) elements in data stream using SpaceSaver algorithm.
 The project use [Redis](https://github.com/antirez/redis) as the backend.
 Note that this project is being actively developed.
-If you discover an issue, please fork or submit an issue.
+If you discover an issue, please fork or submit a ticket describing the problem.

 #### Installation